We welcome comments on the services provided. These should be directed to the Practice Manager, Mr Chris Maddison.

 If you wish to make a formal complaint, please do so as soon as possible – ideally within a matter of a few days as this will enable us to establish what happened more easily.
 If that’s not possible your complaint should be submitted within 12 months of the incident that caused the problem or within 12 months of discovering that you have a problem.

-You should address your complaint to the Complaints Manager, Mrs. Julie Lote who will make sure that we deal with your concerns promptly and in the correct way.
+You should address your complaint to the Practice Manager, Chris Maddison who will make sure that we deal with your concerns promptly and in the correct way.

 What we will do